Thiopental use while Breastfeeding

 Twenty women undergoing cesarean section received 5 mg/kg of thiopental intravenously for induction of anesthesia.
 Average colostrum levels were 1.98 mg/L (range 0.6 to 4.7 mg/L) at 30 minutes, 0.91 mg/L (range 0.4 to 1.9 mg/L) at 4 hours, and 0.59 mg/L (range 0.3 to 1.4 mg/L) at 9 hours after the end of the dose.

 Infant Levels.
 Seven mothers received intravenous thiopental for anesthesia induction prior to cesarean section.
 The half-lives of the drug were calculated in their infants from urinary excretion data.
 The breastfed infants excreted an average of 0.0067% of the maternal dose in their urine while the nonbreastfed infants excreted an average of 0.008% in their urine.
-The half-lives of thiopental in the 4 infants who were breastfed was not different from those in the 3 formula-fed infants.
-These findings indicate that trivial amounts of thiopental are received in breastmilk by infants in the first 2 days of life after administration th their mothers during delivery.
+The half-life of thiopental in the 4 infants who were breastfed was not different from that of the 3 formula-fed infants.
+These findings indicate that trivial amounts of thiopental are received in breastmilk by infants in the first 2 days of life after administration to their mothers during delivery.

 Effects in Breastfed Infants

 Relevant published information was not found as of the revision date.